KrishnapriyaKM05/useless_project_aurora/README.md

 For Hardware:
 ESP 32
-Accelerometer Module: ADXL335
+Gyroscope-MPU6050
 DF player mini
-Steo down buck converter
+Step down buck converter
-MicroSD Card: A standard 8GB or 16GB card to store your songs 7.4V battery with charging module.
+MicroSD Card: A standard 4Gb or higher to store your songs 7.4V battery with charging module.

 ### Implementation